LethalCompanyModding/Enhancer/Docs/Installation.md

 ## Installing the Mod

-1. Create a new folder called `lordfirespeed-enhancer` inside `/BepInEx/plugins`.
+1. Create a new folder called `augmented-enhancer` inside `/BepInEx/plugins`.
 2. Place the mod DLL into this folder.
-   The filepath should end with `/BepInEx/plugins/lordfirespeed-enhancer/Enhancer.dll`.
+   The filepath should end with `/BepInEx/plugins/augmented-enhancer/Enhancer.dll`.
 3. Run the game again.
 The mod will create a default configuration file at `/BepInEx/config/lordfirespeed.enhancer.cfg`.
 4. Wait to reach the main menu, then close the game.
 5. 5.Edit the values in the configuration file as you please, using the text editor of your choice.